chatpire/chatgpt-web-share/README.en.md

 ### Information Collection and Privacy Statement

-Starting from version v0.2.16, this project uses Sentry to collect error information.
+<del>Starting from version v0.2.16, this project uses Sentry to collect error information.
 By using this project, you agree to the Sentry privacy policy.
-Any anonymous information collected through Sentry will only be used for development and debugging purposes.
-We will never collect or store any of your private data, like username, password, access token, etc.
+Any anonymous information collected through Sentry will only be used for development and debugging purposes. </del>We will never collect or store any of your private data, like username, password, access token, etc.

-If you do not want to be tracked by Sentry, you can set the environment variable `VITE_DISABLE_SENTRY` to "yes" before building the front-end.
+From v0.3.5, Sentry is not used anymore.

 ### Risk Statement